chetanbohra26/mail_test/README.md

 # mail_test
 Test for nodemailer
-Smaple project for sending mails using Nodejs via nodemailer
+Sample project for sending mails using Nodejs via nodemailer